OvrwrldDev/pickpocketing/README.md

 ## Features

-NPC Pickpocketing: Rob NPCs with adjustable loot chances and animations.
+NPC Pickpocketing: Rob NPCs with adjustable cash amounts.

-Customizable Success Rates: Adjust the probability of successful theft.

-Configurable Rewards: Choose which items or cash can be stolen.
+Configurable Cash Amount: Choose how much or how little cash can be stolen.

-Animations & Effects: Fully integrated animations for a smooth experience.

-Anti-Cheat & Cooldowns: Prevents spamming and reduces exploitation.

-Server-Side Logging: Optionally log all pickpocketing attempts.

 ## Requirements